Along Came Love (2023 film): Plot

 After a brief liaison with a German soldier, working-class Madeleine is publicly shamed as a "collabo" whilst still pregnant with his child.
-After the war, while she works as a waitress at the hôtel Beaurivage in Brittany and raises the German's son Daniel, she meets, falls in love with and quickly marries François, a postgraduate archaeology student at the Sorbonne and younger son of a wealthy industrialist.
-Daniel continues to be angry that his mother will not talk to him about his biological father and is expelled from school for attacking another pupil.

-The three of them move to Paris but François's last male lover noisily tries to gain entry to their flat, with François pretending that he was merely a college friend who was certified insane after an academic grievance.
-This lover burns down the couple's house and - with it - François's near-complete thesis.
-While he writes it up again they move to run a dance club near an American military base.
-There she receives news that her estranged father has died and returns to visit his grave, though their car windscreen is covered in excrement by local people.
+After the war, estranged from her family, Madeleine works as a waitress at the hôtel Beaurivage in Brittany, raising her young son Daniel alone.
+In 1947, she meets, falls in love with and quickly marries François, a postgraduate archaeology student at the Sorbonne and younger son of a wealthy industrialist who avoided the war due to a previous bout with polio.
+The three soon move to Paris.
+There, François' former male lover, Nicolas, noisily tries to gain entry to their flat, with François pretending that he was merely a college friend who was certified insane after an academic grievance.
+Madeleine, deeply suspicious, struggles to believe his story.

+Madeleine receives news that her estranged father has died and returns home to visit his grave, where the family's car windscreen is defaced by excrement and Nazi symbolism by the locals who know of Madeleine's past scandal.
+Upon returning home, they discover that Nicolas burned down their apartment in their absence—and, with it, François's near-complete thesis.
+Though Madeleine feels her suspicions confirmed, she hopes to make a fresh start with François by moving to run a dance club near an American military base as he re-writes his thesis.

-At the club François and Madeleine both become attracted to the Black American servicemen Jimmy and shelter him in their bedroom from an American military police squad checking leave passes, which he lacks.
-After the club closes Madeleine goes to the bedroom and wakes him up by massaging his groin with her foot.
-They begin making love and continue even when François enters the room.
-François begins to join in, kissing Jimmy's back and Madeleine on the lips, but when he takes his trousers off to have sex with Jimmy the latter breaks off and leaves, angry at François for treating him as his "plaything" and for assuming that Jimmy is gay.
-Madeleine confronts François over his bisexuality, but the two reconcile and make love.
+Madeleine and Daniel's relationship grows more and more difficult, as Madeleine resents her son for the difficult life she suffered after the war while Daniel resents his mother for lying to him about his biological father.
+Daniel is eventually expelled from school for attacking another pupil.
+Meanwhile, at the dance club, both François and Madeleine become attracted to a handsome and charismatic Black American serviceman, Jimmy.
+Jimmy spends more and more time with the couple, who eventually shelter him in their bedroom when an American military police squad checks leave passes, which he lacks.
+One night, Madeleine wakes Jimmy by massaging his groin with her foot.
+They begin making love and Madeleine invites François to join.
+François kisses both Madeleine and Jimmy, but when he takes his trousers off to have sex, Jimmy breaks things off and leaves, angry at François for assuming he is queer.
+Madeleine finally confronts François about his sexuality, during which François admits he will never love her like Nicolas or Jimmy but he can't be happy without her, and the two reconcile.

-With the thesis complete, the couple have Jeanne and move back to Paris for François to take up an academic post, though Madeleine is bored by their bourgeois life.
-However, his compulsive cottaging with his under-age student Jean leads to police coming to François and Madeleine's home to arrest him.
-She denies it but he is taken to the police station and threatened with a long prison sentence, though Madeleine does manage to conceal it from Daniel and Jeanne.
+Over the next many years, François completes his thesis, Madeleine gives birth to Jeanne, and the family returns to Paris so François can take up an academic post.
+Now drinking and spending heavily, an unfulfilled Madeleine accuses François of using her as a beard while he argues he gave her son a respectable name.
+François' compulsive cottaging comes to a head when police arrive at the family's home to arrest him for a liaison he had with a 20-year-old student, legally underage.
+Though he is taken in, Madeleine defends François' name and tells him she loves him.
+After being threatened with a serious prison sentence and released on bail, François watches Madeleine send Daniel and Jeanne off to school before committing suicide by throwing himself under a truck.

-As François returns from the police station on bail, he watches Madeleine set off to school with Daniel and Jeanne before killing himself by throwing himself under a truck.
-After François's funeral Jeanne vows to read all the books in her father's office over the course of her life (starting with a translation of The Picture of Dorian Gray) and Daniel signs on for five years in the army.
-Running her own bar and awaiting a cancer operation, Madeleine finally writes a letter to the Wehrmacht archives admitting to her son's real parentage and stating that she was wrong to conceal it, a letter which will enable Daniel to find out whether or not his biological father was killed on the Eastern Front as Madeleine believes.
+Madeleine holds a touching funeral for François.
+Soon after, Daniel violently confronts Madeleine for his father's name before joining the army.
+Jeanne vows to read all the books in her father's office library over the course of her life (starting with a translation of The Picture of Dorian Gray).
+Madeleine begins her own nightclub business as she receives cancer treatment.

+At Daniel's request, Madeleine writes a letter to the Wehrmacht archives admitting to her son's real parentage, which will finally enable Daniel to find out whether his biological father was killed on the Eastern Front.